pingcap/docs-tidb-operator/en/backup-to-gcs-using-br.md

     In the example above, some parameters in `spec.br` can be ignored, such as `logLevel`, `statusAddr`, `concurrency`, `rateLimit`, `checksum`, and `sendCredToTikv`.

     <details>
-    <summary>More description of parameters</summary>
+    <summary>Parameter description</summary>

     - `spec.br.cluster`: The name of the cluster to be backed up.
     - `spec.br.clusterNamespace`: The `namespace` of the cluster to be backed up.
     - `spec.br.logLevel`: The log level (`info` by default).
-    - `spec.br.statusAddr`: The HTTP port used for listening a process status in BR to facilitate debugging.
-If not specified, BR does not listen the process status by default.
+    - `spec.br.statusAddr`: The listening address through which BR provides statistics.
+If not specified, BR does not listen on any status address by default.
     - `spec.br.concurrency`: The number of threads used by each TiKV process during backup.
 Defaults to `4` for backup and `128` for restore.
     - `spec.br.rateLimit`: The speed limit, in MB/s.
 If set to `4`, the speed limit is 4 MB/s.
-The default is no limit.
+The speed limit is not set by default.
     - `spec.br.checksum`: Whether to verify the files after the backup is completed.
 Defaults to `true`.
     - `spec.br.sendCredToTikv`: Whether the BR process passes its GCP privileges to the TiKV process.
 Defaults to `true`.
     </details>

     This example backs up all data in the TiDB cluster to GCS.
 Some parameters in `spec.gcs` can be ignored, such as `location`, `objectAcl`, and `storageClass`.

-    The `projectId` in the configuration is the unique identifier for the user project on GCP.
+    The `projectId` in the configuration is the unique identifier of a user project on GCP.
 For how to obtain the identifier, see [GCP Documentation](https://cloud.google.com/resource-manager/docs/creating-managing-projects).

     <details>
     <summary>Configure <code>storageClass</code>.</summary>